This post may contain affiliate links. Please see our disclosure policy.

 - Add another tablespoon of oil to the pan, then begin adding the cabbage, a handful at a time, and sauté until barely wilted, 3 to 4 minutes.

-- Add the red bell pepper, cook for 1 minute additional, then transfer the mixture to a bowl and set aside.
+- Add the red bell pepper, cook for 1 minute longer, then transfer the mixture to a bowl and set aside.

 - Heat the remaining tablespoon of oil over medium heat, add the ginger and garlic and sauté until fragrant, 2 minutes.